arturLMoretti/BEES-Data-Engineering---Breweries-Case/README.md

 # BEES Data Engineering - Breweries Case
-## Solution proposed by Artur Lemes Moretti

-This repository contains the solution proposed for the technical case
+This repository contains my proposed for the Data Engineer techinical case at Bees.
+I uses Apache Airflow for orchestration and PySpark for transformations, following the Medallion Archetecture.
+The solution is fully containerized with Docker Compose, requiring no external cloud services.

 # External files
 - .gitignore template from [GitHub Python gitignore](https://github.com/github/gitignore/blob/main/Python.gitignore)